NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 This program was initially created to forward EMS messages to an AWS service outside of the FSxN file system since there was no way to do that from the FSxN file system itself (i.e. the syslog forwarding didn't work at the time).
 As it turns out this is no longer the case, in that as of Data ONTAP 9.13.1 you can now forward EMS messages to a 'syslog' server.
-However, once this program was created, other funtionality was added to monitor other Data ONTAP services that AWS didn't provide a way to trigger an alert when something was outside of an expected realm.
-For example, if the lag time between SnapMirror synchroniation were more than a specified amount of time.
+However, once this program was created, other functionality was added to monitor other Data ONTAP services that AWS didn't provide a way to trigger an alert when something was outside of an expected realm.
+For example, if the lag time between SnapMirror synchronization were more than a specified amount of time.
 Or, if a SnapMirror update was stalled.
 This program can alert on all these things and more.
 Here is an itemized list of the services that this program can monitor:
 - If the file system is available.